 St. Lawrence Health is home to ophthalmologists and optometrists dedicated to preventing, diagnosing, and treating diseases of the eyes.
-From glasses and contacts to treating eye conditions, our eye care experts have your peepers covered.
+From glasses and contacts to treating eye conditions, our eye care experts have all your vision needs covered.

 Offering the most comprehensive eye care in the North Country, St. Lawrence Health is proud to provide our patients with the services they need from a name they trust.
-Your family can find appointments for annual eye examinations, can be fit for glasses, and can have both unique and common eye conditions and diseases diagnosed and treated.
+Your family can find appointments for annual eye examinations, fit for glasses, and both unique and common eye conditions and diseases diagnosed and treated.

 An optometrist is the primary health care provider for your routine eye care, and the person you may see most often when you visit the eye doctor.
 Your optometrist will update/fill your contact or glasses prescription, and treat common eye conditions.

 Your optometrist can also prescribe controlled medications for eye conditions.

 As medical doctors, ophthalmologists specialize in surgical eye care procedures.
 Ophthalmologists do perform routine eye exams and prescription refills for glasses and contacts, but they also perform eye surgery for a wide range of eye conditions and diseases.

 Ophthalmologists undergo intensive training to be experts at eye surgery, and many focus on performing surgeries more than routine eye care.
 That is why we are proud to offer both optometrists and ophthalmologists, ensuring you receive the most comprehensive care around.